-The paravisor implements an access mode present as a \gls{vtl} for Intel \gls{tdx} and \gls{vmpl} for AMD \gls{sev}-\gls{snp}.
+The paravisor implements an access mode as a \gls{vtl} for Intel \gls{tdx} and as a \gls{vmpl} for AMD \gls{sev}-\gls{snp}.
 Of note, \gls{vmpl}0 is the highest privilege level, and \gls{vtl}0 is the lowest, hinting at other implementation approaches.
 The attestation report should include verification of the same components as regular \gls{cvm} flow deployment and the paravirtualization logic.
-The paravisor's logic usually contains a lightweight hypervisor and additional drivers mapping to the underlying hypervisor, as shown in~\Cref{fig:para-flow}.
-This requires the paravisor's components to be open-source to enable reproducible builds and thus obtain the checksum to compare with the value in the attestation's fields.
+The paravisor's logic typically includes a lightweight hypervisor and additional drivers that map to the underlying hypervisor, as shown in~\Cref{fig:para-flow}.
+This requires the paravisor's components to be open source to enable reproducible builds and obtain the checksum to compare with the value in the attestation fields.
 This is, however, not always the case, as was the case of Microsoft Azure's paravisor before OpenHCL~\cite{microsoftConfidentialAzure}.
 In addition, the measurements of the \gls{vtpm} used for the paravisor and the \gls{cvm} cover different components, which cannot be matched.
 Therefore, the binding between the hardware provider and \gls{cvm} cannot be ensured.
 Even when using the paravisor approach, the quote contains the \gls{ppid} constructed during Intel's initial platform provisioning phase.
 The \gls{ppid} is derived during the platform's registration with Intel's verification service.
 More importantly, \gls{ppid} is unique to the CPU and every \gls{td} has access to it.